Linear time encodable binary code achieving GV bound with linear time encodable dual achieving GV bound: Abstract

 \section{Abstract}

 We initiate the study of what we term ``fast good codes'' with ``fast good duals.''
-Specifically, we consider the task of constructing a binary linear code $\cC \leq \mathcal{F}_2^n$ such that both it and its \emph{dual} $\cC^\perp :=\{x \in \mathcal{F}_2^n:\forall c \in \cC, \langle x,c\rangle=0\}$ are asymptotically good (in fact, have rate-distance tradeoff approaching the GV bound), and are encodable in $O(n)$ time.
-While we believe such codes should find applications more broadly, as motivation we describe how such codes can be used the secure computation task of \emph{encrypted matrix-vector product}, as studied by Behhamouda et al (CCS 2025, to appear).
+Specifically, we consider the task of constructing a rate 1/2 binary linear code such that both it and its \emph{dual} are asymptotically good (in fact, have rate-distance tradeoff approaching the GV bound), and are encodable in linear time.
+While we believe such codes should find applications more broadly, as motivation we describe how such codes can be used the secure computation task of \emph{encrypted matrix-vector product}.

 Our main contribution is a construction of such a fast good code with fast good dual.
-Our construction is inspired by the repeat multiple accumulate (RMA) codes of Divsalar, Jin and McEliece (Allerton, 1998).
+Our construction is inspired by the repeat multiple accumulate (RMA) code.
 To create the rate 1/2 code, after repeating each message coordinate, we perform \emph{accumulation steps} -- where first a uniform coordinate permutation is applied, and afterwards the prefix-sum mod 2 is applied -- which are alternated with \emph{discrete derivative steps} -- where again a uniform coordinate permutation is applied, and afterwards the previous two coordinates are summed mod 2.
 Importantly, these two operations are inverse of each other.
 In particular, the dual of the code is very similar, with the accumulation and discrete derivative steps reversed.

-Our analysis is inspired by a prior analysis of RMA codes due to Ravazzi and Fagnani (IEEE Trans.
-Info.
-Theory, 2009).
-The main idea is to bound the \emph{input-output weight-enumerator function}: the expected number of messages of a given weight that are encoded into a codeword of a given weight.
-We face new challenges in controlling the behaviour of the discrete derivative matrix (which can significantly drop the weight of a vector), which we overcome by careful case analysis.
+Our analysis is inspired by a prior analysis of RMA: we bound the expected number of codewords of weight below the GV bound.
+We face new challenges in controlling the behaviour of the discrete derivative operation (which can significantly drop the weight of a vector), which we overcome by careful case analysis.